eriksol116/Solana-presale-smart-contract/README.md

 Smart contract designed for facilitating the sale of SPL tokens with additional features, including a presale mechanism and allocation tickets.
 The contract is built using the Anchor framework.

 ## Contact
+discord:  joni_727373

-telegram: @shinnyleo0912
+telegram: @Akamala88071015

-You can contact me here if you have any problems with this repo then we can decide comfortable contact way.
+If you have any issues with this repository, please contact us here and we'll set up a convenient way to contact you.

 ## Key Features